The way Greater New Orleans manages water creates 3 main problems: flooding, subsidence and pollution.

 The current system of pumping rain through miles of drainage pipes, then lifting polluted water over the levees and into Lake Pontchartrain costs over $50 million per year.
 This process dries out the soil - causing the city to sink - and pollutes the Lake.
 The energy to run the pumps emits considerable carbon dioxide, contributing to climate change, which causes sea level rise and poses a significant threat to our region.

-The City of New Orleans has an opportunity to become a leader in sensible water policy.
+The Greater New Orleans region can become a leader in sensible water policy.
 Stormwater could be seen as a resource to be captured and used, instead of a nuisance to be disposed of and hidden.

-Both natural and man-made land features are necessary to protect New Orleans’ unique culture and productive economy.
+Both natural and man-made land features are necessary to protect the Greater New Orleans area’s unique culture and productive economy.
 Implementing an integrated stormwater management plan can help retain, safely store and naturally filter water before it is drained to Lake Pontchartrain and surrounding wetlands.
-By building a stormwater management system New Orleans will strengthen its coastal lines of defense while reducing risks and protecting homes, communities and the economy.
+By building a smarter stormwater management system New Orleans will strengthen its coastal lines of defense while reducing risks and protecting homes, communities and the economy.

-GRN continues to be a leader in the Greater New Orleans Water Collaborative.
+Healthy Gulf continues to be a leader in the Water Collaborative of Greater New Orleans.
 We are committed to bringing additional neighborhood and church leaders into the conversation and helping them succeed at a neighborhood level to reduce street flooding, subsidence and street runoff pollution.

 The Water Collaborative is a group of individuals, organizations and communities working to address critical water issues throughout Greater New Orleans, guided by the vision of the Greater New Orleans Urban Water Plan.
 Working within the Water Collaborative, we are engaging and mobilizing a variety of constituencies—including low-income communities and communities of color—to persuade the City of New Orleans to strategize and implement new measures that will help New Orleans flood less.